abigailzeke/team_snake_task/task_2/setup_guide.md

 8. Configure nginx as reverse proxy + load balancer (refer to nginx.conf)

 Please refer to yeasy_simple_web.png for the web page screenshot and running_containers.png for my running containers cli output.
+Please refer to load_balancing.png for nginx load balancing in action.